vvolhejn/acres/README.md

 acres requires Python 3.4 or higher.
 We recommend to use virtualenv for installation; the `install.sh` script should install the package in this way.
-Certain scripts in the `scripts` directory also require OpenCV (which must be installed separately), although this is not necessary for training.
+Prediction and certain scripts in the `scripts` directory also require OpenCV (which must be installed separately), although this is not necessary for training.
+The simplest way to install OpenCV is running `pip3 install opencv-python` from inside your virtualenv.

 ## Usage